scrabbletank/farhome-rules/eberron.md

 When casted at level 7 or above, all attacks may re-roll 2 wound dice.

-#### Puppet Master
-*3rd level*

-- **Casting Time:** 10 AP
-- **Range:** 10
-- **Duration:** concentration, 10 minutes

-Your control over blood gives you the ability to animate the bodies of the recently deceased.
-Target a creature with whom you have their blood that has died in the last 10 minutes.
-Make a spellcasting roll against two terrible dice.
-On success, that character is re-animated with 6 wound dice of health, which cannot exceed the targeted creatures maximum.
-While animated, the creature acts according to it's own will.

-Target another creature for every level cast above 3rd.

 ### 4th Level

 #### Living Totem - Foresight